-The rapid advancement of science, globalization, and technology brought fundamental changes in all aspects of life including the information media.
-Printed media is the oldest media in the history of human civilization.
+The rapid advancement of science, globalization, and technology brought fundamental changes in all aspects of life including the information of human civilization.
 One of the factors are contained in the development of media technology.
 Print media that is gradually shifted to digital media that has affected the production and consumption of the people, especially the women in Indonesia.